 While everything in the universe strives for chaos, man is constantly trying to bring order.
 We want to explain, to understand.
 But most of the ideologies and structures that once helped us find our bearings have been abandoned, as they were too restrictive to serve as guideposts.
+At the same time, the world seems to be on fire and one crisis overshadows another.
 What is left for us now?

 The new Panama Pictures production The Man who fell from the sky captures this collective sense of directionlessness and dislocation.
 The performers look like they have been washed ashore.
 High in the air they hang from the branches of an uprooted tree, balancing on moving platforms.
 Is this the aftermath of a disaster?
 The harbinger of a great change?